kamilczerw/revolut-devops-test/infra/README.md

 ## Initial setup

-Once you have the `gcloud` and `terraform` installed, need to create a new project on Google Cloud Platform.
-Copy the project ID and put it in the `local.auto.tfvars` in the `infra` folder.
+Once you have the `gcloud` and `terraform` installed, you need to create a new project on Google Cloud Platform.
+Copy the project ID and put it in the `local.auto.tfvars` in the `infra/` folder.

 You will also need to have the `gke-cloud-auth-plugin` to interact with the Kubernetes cluster.
-You can install it using the following command:
+To install it run the following command:

 ```bash
 gcloud components install gke-gcloud-auth-plugin